 Depreciation and amortisation

-Only the straight-line method is accepted for tax purposes, whereby the cost is evenly spread over the useful life of an asset.
-For certain assets, depreciation rates relevant for tax purposes are prescribed by the tax law and shown in the following chart:
+Generally, only the straight-line method is accepted for tax purposes, whereby the cost is evenly spread over the useful life of an asset.
+For certain assets, depreciation rates relevant for tax purposes are prescribed by tax law and shown in the following chart:

 |Assets||Depreciation rate (%)|

-Buildings used as business assets are depreciated at a rate of 2.5%, irrespective of the use of the building.
-The exception is buildings for residential use, which are depreciated at a rate of 1.5%.
+Buildings used as business assets are depreciated at a rate of 2.5%, irrespective of their use.
+An exception applies for buildings for residential use, which are depreciated at a rate of 1.5%.

 Tax depreciation is not required to conform to financial depreciation under Austrian GAAP.
-If depreciated property is sold, the difference between tax value and sale proceeds is taxed as a profit or loss in the year of sale.
+If depreciated property is sold, the difference between tax value and sale proceeds is considered as a profit or loss for tax purposes in the year of sale.

 Trademarks are usually amortised over 15 years.
 Other intangibles have to be amortised over their useful lives.

 With the Economic Strengthening Act 2020 (‘Konjunkturstärkungsgesetz‘), the declining-balance method was introduced for fixed assets acquired or created after 30 June 2020 in the maximum amount of 30% per annum, based on the residual book value.
 The declining-balance method does not apply to intangible and used assets, buildings, goodwill, certain kinds of passenger vehicles, and estate cars/station wagons, as well as fixed assets used for promotion, transport, or storage of non-renewable energy sources and fixed assets that make direct use of non-renewable energy sources (e.g. planes).
 A change from the declining-balance method to the straight-line method in the course of an asset's useful life is permissible, but not vice-versa.